TalkEZY/mapfig-studio/README.md

 ## Installation

-petiole can be installed on any new or existing LAPP stack (with GDAL libs).
+mapfig Studio can be installed on any new or existing LAPP stack (with GDAL libs).

 Simply edit the /includes/mail.config.php, navigate to directory you have installed in and follow the installer screens.